cheomanigua/godotdoc/content/docs/installation.md

 `sh -c 'curl -fLo "${XDG_DATA_HOME:-$HOME/.local/share}"/nvim/site/autoload/plug.vim --create-dirs \
        https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim'`

-- Configure vim-plug by downloading [init.lua](https://drive.google.com/file/d/1qQOjWBsL5SjElNMv5ylD-qlc117IWypJ/view) into `~/.config/nvim/` directory:
+- Configure vim-plug by downloading this custom [init.lua](https://drive.google.com/file/d/1TpSDZ2cLM1WEjDXKcd91sU2nnRhCvk18/view) file into `~/.config/nvim/` directory:

+- If you don't have `git` installed, run the command: `git apt install git`

+- Launch NeoVim by running the command `nvim` in your terminal.
+You'll see a bunch of errors.
+They will be fixed when we install the plugins.
+Just press enter.

-- Launch NeoVim and run: `:PlugInstall`
+- To install the plugins, within NeoVim type: `:PlugInstall`

-- Vim-plug will install a bunch of plugins.
+- Vim-plug will start installing a bunch of plugins specified in the init.lua config file.
 When it finished, restart NeoVim.

+- Within NeoVim type: `:TSUpdate gdscript`.
+Check that **gdscript** is added to the Treesitter parser by typing: `:checkhealth nvim-treesitter`

+- You may need to type: `:TSUpdate` and restart NeoVim.

 ## 4. Usage

-- It doesn't matter if you open first Godot or NeoVim.
+- Open both Godot and NeoVim.
+It doesn't matter which one you open first.
-- Open an instance of NeoVim.
-- Launch Godot and double click on your chosen gdscript file.
+- In Godot, double click on a gdscript file.
 - If successful, a log message in Godot will appear: `[LSP] Connection Taken`.
-You can now start editing in NeoVim.
+You can now start editing the file in NeoVim.
-- If you double click on a new gscript file in Godot, the new file will open in the same instance and the same panel of NeoVim.
 - Changes will apply each time you save in NeoVim.
+- If you double click on a new gscript file in Godot, the new file will open in the same instance and the same panel of NeoVim, hiding the previous code.
-- Godot will ignore any new tab you open in NeoVim, so if you double click in another gdscript file in Godot, it will open in the original tab, and not the new one.
+- Godot will ignore any new tab you open in NeoVim, so if you open a new tab and double click in another gdscript file in Godot, it will open in the original tab, and not the new tab.
 - If you want to have several gdscript files open in the same NeoVim instance:
-    1. Split NeoVim screen with the command `:vs`
+    1. Split NeoVim screen with the commands `:sp` or `:vs`
     2. Move to the new panel with `Ctrl` + `w` + `w`
     3. In Godot, double click on the new gdscript
     4. You can repeat this process splitting further the NeoVim screen.
 - When you close the instance/tab in NeoVim, a log message will appear in Godot: `[LSP] Disconnected`

+## 5. Key bindings

+- **Ctrl** + **]**: Jump to the definition of a function.
+- **Ctrl** + **k**: Read documentation of a fuction.

 # Tmux